Your views on getting NHS help fast in Leicestershire

 The NHS in Leicester, Leicestershire and Rutland is making it easier for you to get help quickly when you need it.
-As part of this work, we are inviting you to share your views and current experiences, to help improve services further.
+As part of this work, we invited you to share your views and current experiences, to help improve services further.

 Sections on this page